Characters of Ackley Bridge: Hayley Booth

 Hayley Booth (portrayed by Cody Ryan) is the younger sister of Missy (Poppy Lee Friar), and the daughter of Simone (Samantha Power).
 After the death of her grandmother Julie (Rita May), she is taken into care.
 However, Missy manages to get her back, with the help of headteacher Mandy Carter (Jo Joyner).
 Hayley begins a relationship with Riz Nawaz (Nohail Mohammed).
 Since her best friend Razia Paracha (Nazmeen Kauser) had a crush on him first, she becomes convinced that Riz likes Hayley because she is white.
 Razia bleaches her skin in an attempt to appear white, and in turn, Hayley wears a dark shade of foundation to comfort her.
 Deputy headteacher Javid Shah (Jay Saighal) informs her that she is performing blackface, and reprimands her.
 Kaneez Paracha (Sunetra Sarker) educates her on the topic, and she apologises.
 Riz boasts to his classmates that Hayley has performed sexual acts on him; when Missy discovers what he has done, she attempts to get him put on a sex offender registry, since she is under the age of consent.
 After Missy's death, she feels alone, but Simone steps up to care for her.
 Kaneez discovers her nephew Tahir Randhawa (Shobhit Piasa) in bed with Hayley and tells him not to mess her around as she is still grieving for Missy.
 Hayley posts online that they are in a relationship, which he is shocked by.
 He tells Hayley that his parents have died, which she learns is a lie.
 Disgusted by his lies about death due to Missy's death, she dumps him.
 Hayley discovers a pregnancy test in Kaneez's bathroom cupboard, and tells Razia that she knows how to fake a positive test.
 She tricks Tahir into thinking she is pregnant which makes Kaneez furious due to thinking he is irresponsible.
 Kaneez later tells her partner Rashid Hyatt (Tony Jayawardena) that she is jealous that Hayley is pregnant and not her.
-Hayley tells Zahir the pregnancy was a joke.
+Hayley tells Tahir the pregnancy was a joke.

 Both Ryan and Friar received praise from viewers after the episode centred around them dealing with Julie's death aired.
 Their performances were described as "heartbreaking", with viewers sympathising for their characters.